Technology Platform

 Platform Benefits

-1. Faster Absorption (Oxprofen) – In a dedicated pharmacokinetic study (OAT-01), the LDH form of ibuprofen (Oxprofen™) achieved a Tmax of ≈ 30 minutes – 25–35 % faster than ibuprofen lysine (Tmax ≈ 40–45 min) in a direct head-to-head study, while remaining bioequivalent for AUC and Cmax.
+1. Engineered Rapid Onset (Oxprofen™) – In a direct head-to-head human pharmacokinetic study versus fast-acting ibuprofen lysine, Oxprofen™ achieved a median Tmax of approximately 30 minutes — faster than lysine — while remaining bioequivalent for AUC and Cmax.

-2. Superior Taste-Masking – The LDH structure eliminates bitterness and throat burn, enabling palatable formats such as ODTs, granules, drinks and chewables.
+2. Intrinsic Taste-Masking – The LDH architecture prevents immediate drug release in the oral cavity, eliminating bitterness and throat burn and enabling palatable formats such as ODTs, granules, drinks, and chewables.

-3. Designed for Gastric Comfort – Early endoscopy data indicate reduced gastric-irritation potential compared to standard ibuprofen formulations.
+4. Gastric Tolerability Potential – Early endoscopy data indicate reduced gastric-irritation potential compared to standard ibuprofen formulations.

 Regulatory Pathway